gregandrickyanimationstudios/gregandrickyanimationstudios.github.io/README.md

 ## About the Studio

-GregAndRickyAnimationStudios creates animated storytelling content, creative animation projects, and educational videos.
+Greg&RickyAnimationStudios creates animated storytelling content, creative animation projects, and educational videos.
 This page serves as the official home for the studio online.

 ---